 The Eagles have full belief that they will have one of the league's best offenses when it all comes together and that is the goal as the team returned to work on Monday.
 There is a lot to play for with all of the team's goals still attainable, so a good week of preparation and then a strong performance against Cleveland is the immediate goal.

 The Eagles are back from the bye week with an eye on getting a win Sunday when the Cleveland Browns come to town for a 1 PM showdown at Lincoln Financial Field.
-Check out these exclusive images from the team's walkthrough on Monday and stay tuned for more later in the week.
+Check out these exclusive images from the team's practices and workouts throughout the week.